loicbelec/pitgun/docs/index.md

  ### Internal Architecture

- At runtime, Pitgun CLI instantiates a source adapter according to the selected transport:
+ At runtime, `pitgun-cli` instantiates a source adapter according to the selected transport:

 ```mermaid
 flowchart TD